callstack/react-native-testing-library/README.md

 ## `shallow`

-Shallowly render given React copmonent.
-Since it doesn't return helpers to query the output, it's mostly adviced to used for snapshot testing (short snapshots are best for code reviewers).
+Shallowly render given React component.
+Since it doesn't return helpers to query the output, it's mostly advised to used for snapshot testing (short snapshots are best for code reviewers).

 ```jsx
 import { shallow } from 'react-native-testing-library';